caolan/wmd/README.md

 [Showdown](http://attacklab.net/showdown/).

-Essentially WMD, is just a wrapper around Showdown, with a few hooks for preprocessing, and some default preprocessors.
+Essentially WMD, is just a wrapper around Showdown, with a few hooks for preprocessing, and some default preprocessors and postprocessors.

 ## Example